By Paul Taylor

-This review gives the inside information on Advecia to help you decide whether or not it’s a supplement worth trying in your war against hair loss.
+This review of Advecia examines the risk of side effects and its ingredients (L-lysine, arginine, green tea, etc) to help you decide whether or not it’s a safe, effective product worth trying in your war against hair loss.

-This food supplement contains several ingredients well-known for being beneficial to hair growth - saw palmetto, grape seed and green tea, as well as the amino acids L-arginine and L-lysine.
+This food supplement (the full name is "Advecia - Naturally Block DHT") contains several ingredients well-known for having potentially beneficial effects on hair growth - saw palmetto, grape seed and green tea, as well as the amino acids L-arginine and L-lysine.

-The manufacturer recommends that you take this product with food to avoid discomfort of the stomach (the recommended dose is 4 capsules per day by the way).
+The manufacturer recommends a dose of 4 capsules per day taken with food to avoid discomfort of the stomach.
 However, the two amino acids it contains raise an important issue:

-Amino acids should best be taken on an empty stomach at least half an hour before a meal with water and not with milk or any other drink containing protein.
+Amino acids are best taken on an empty stomach at least half an hour before a meal, and with water or fruit juice rather than drinks which contain protein (e.g., milk).

-That’s because a drink (or food) containing protein will contain other amino acids, and these will then compete for absorption with the supplements you take.
+That’s because any food or drink containing protein will also contain other amino acids, and these could then compete for absorption with the supplements you take (1).

-I wrote to the official website (ProgressiveHealth.com) about this.
+I also wrote to the official Advecia website (ProgressiveHealth.com) about this issue.
+They replied:

 "Hi Paul: There will be no issues taking the supplement on an empty stomach.
 You can do that.
 You bring up some good points."

-1. Take it half an hour before a meal - you are more likely to absorb the L-arginine and L-lysine, but also more likely to upset your stomach too.
+1. Take Advecia half an hour before a meal - you are more likely to absorb the L-arginine and L-lysine, but also more likely to upset your stomach too.

-2. Take it immediately after a meal – this will avoid a possible upset stomach, but if your meal contains protein, the L-arginine and L-lysine in this product will probably not get absorbed as well as it should.
+2. Take it immediately after a meal – this will avoid the risk of side effects from a possible upset stomach, but if your meal contains protein, the L-arginine and L-lysine in this product will probably not get absorbed as well as it should.

 3. Take different

-products - perhaps a better approach would be to obtain the same
+products - if taking supplements on an empty stomach gives you digestive problems, perhaps a better approach would be to obtain the same

-nutrients from separate products (which might be much less expensive
+nutrients from separate products (which might be less expensive

 too).
-You can then take the amino acids on an empty stomach and the
+You could then take the amino acids on an empty stomach and the

 remaining supplements with food.

-However, both finasteride and minoxidil very often don't work as well as you might think.
-So, perhaps it makes sense then, that Advecia employs a similar mechanism to these drugs and similarly, does not work for many who try it.
+However, since both finasteride and minoxidil very often don't work anywhere near as well as you might think, perhaps it follows that, since Advecia employs a similar mechanism to these drugs, it too does not work for many who try it.

-Advecia may be an all-natural product, and some of its ingredients are, no doubt, very healthy to take (for example, green tea extract and grape seed extract are powerful antioxidants that should be beneficial to you regardless of any hair loss problem you might have).
+And, no doubt, some of the Advecia ingredients are very healthy.
+For example, green tea extract and grape seed extract are powerful antioxidants that should be beneficial regardless of any hair loss problem you might have.

 Like this page?